 The Clinical Psychology Center at the Faculty of Psychology Institute for Psychological Research offers consulting services to community residents struggling with a variety of psychological issues.
-The Center’'s facilities include a playroom, miniature garden room, activity room, and consultation rooms.
-In addition to community services, the Center serves as a clinical training facility for graduate students, and is used for practical training and experiments in psychology.
+The Center’s facilities include a playroom, miniature garden room, activity room, and consultation rooms.
+In addition to community services, the Center serves as a clinical training facility for graduate students that is used for counseling and supervision .
 It also houses classrooms, laboratories, and computer rooms for graduate students, offering a centralized environment for research and learning.

 Recently, big data from the field of behavior science has started to be collected and made public for research purposes.
 In psychology, too, the need for research utilizing big data is growing ever higher.
 The Graduate Program in Psychology has responded to these trends by introducing high-speed computing work stations as of 2015, as well as offering classes in the psychology concentration on emerging psychometric methods and on the programming languages used to analyze public data from large-scale academic-ability and social surveys.
 These classes include Applied Statistical Methods, Advanced Course on Educational Measurement, and Special Research into Educational Psychology.
 In addition, students and faculty actively participate in other practical statistical learning opportunities, such as by giving joint presentations in the Data Analysis Competition hosted by the Joint Association Study Group of Management Science.